afterwind-io/preprocessor-loader/README.md

 };
 ```

-Note that **any** text-based file can be complied, not only codes, but also html documents, styles, or even more.
+Note that **any** text-based file can be compiled, not only codes, but also html documents, styles, and more.

 ## Options